Tomaž Mavrič

-Tomaž Mavrič CM (Buenos Aires, 9 May 1959) is an Argentine Catholic priest.
-Mavrič serves as Superior General of the Congregation of the Mission, a position he's held since 5 July 2016.
+Tomaž Mavrič, CM (born 9 May 1959) is an Argentine Catholic priest who has served as superior general of the Congregation of the Mission since 2016.

 Biography

 Mavrič was born in Buenos Aires, Argentina, to Leopoldina and Joze Mavrič, both Slovenians, in 1932.
 They fled Yugoslavia, in May 1945, when the Communist party rose to power in the aftermath of World War II, fleeing to Austria and then, in 1948, to Argentina.
 They married in 1957 and had five children, two girls and three boys.
 Joze Mavrič died in 1989, when Tomaž was 30-years-old; two brothers still live in Argentina, a sister in the United States, and a brother in Brazil.

 He attended primary and secondary education in Buenos Aires, the last three years of the first and the entire second at the Colegio Maria Reina, founded and directed by Slovenian Vincentians in Remedios de Escalada, Buenos Aires.
 During this time, Mavrič remained at the boarding school next to the school operated by the Vincentians.